wp-plugins/default-post-date/readme.txt

 1. Upload the `default-post-date` folder to the `/wp-content/plugins/` directory on your web server.
 1. Activate the plugin through the _Plugins_ menu in WordPress.
-1. Find the new _Default Post Date_ setting on the _General Settings_ page in your WordPress backend.
+1. Find the new _Default Post Date_ setting on the _Writing Settings_ page in your WordPress backend.

 == Screenshots ==

 1. **Setting** - Here you can define the default post date.

 == Changelog ==

+= 1.5.0 =
+* Complete refactor.
+* Use composer autoloader.
+* Refactor tests.
+* Compatible up to WordPress 4.4.

+= 1.4.1 =
+* Move settings field to Writing Settings.
+* Rename plugin option.

+= 1.4.0 =
+* Change namespace root to 'tfrommen'.
+* Compatible up to WordPress 4.3.1.

 = 1.3.2 =
 * Code styling and house cleaning.